 OUR MISSION

-Blue vs. Blue Prostate Cancer Awareness Organization is dedicated to bringing prostate cancer awareness to law enforcement agencies across the United States and to the communities they serve.
-Blue vs Blue believes by spreading prostate cancer awareness to law enforcement officers, officers’ lives and the lives of their family and community members will be saved.
+Blue vs. Blue Prostate Cancer Awareness Organization is dedicated to bringing prostate cancer awareness to first responders across the United States and to the communities they serve.
+Blue vs Blue believes by spreading prostate cancer awareness to these folks that their lives and lives of their family and community members will be saved.

 Blue vs Blue is a 501c3 organization